Jeunese/jeunese.github.io/docs/guidelines.md

 |Use everyday words and contractions to make content easier to read and less formal. | "can't" | "cannot" or "can not" |
 |Address readers directly to establish a personal tone.
 Use the second person in sentences. | "you" | "the administrator" |

-> **Note:**
+**Note:**
->
-> Personal writing is a spectrum.
+Formality in writing is a spectrum.
 While everyday contractions are encouraged because they're easier to read, product documentation avoids less common or colloquial contractions, such as "that'd" instead of "that would".

 ### Be relevant